 Playing basketball is a physically demanding game where kids are required to dodge, pivot, pass, catch, run, stop suddenly, defend, shoot, and abide by subtle rules.
 For many kids who have a lot of energy, basketball is a great way to harness some of that extra enthusiasm and put it to creative use – both physically and mentally.

-If you're playing solo, you can step out on the court for a quick practise to up your abilities.
-If the weather is bad or if it’s night-time, you can still play no matter what.
+If you're playing solo, you can step out on the court for a quick practice to up your abilities.
+If the weather is bad or if it’s nighttime, you can still play no matter what.